ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   time
     Daily time period when the user is allowed to login.

-    The value for this option must be in the format :literal:`"HHMM:HHMM"`.
+    The value for this option must be in the format :literal:`HHMM:HHMM`.

-    Enclose the time value in quotes (for example, "0900:1700") to avoid YAML parsing issues.
+    Enclose the time value in quotes (for example, 0900:1700) to avoid YAML parsing issues.

     This field uses a 24\-hour format.